L4Re/curl/lib/contrib/docs/HTTP3.md

      % git clone https://github.com/curl/curl
      % cd curl
      % autoreconf -fi
-     % LDFLAGS="-Wl,-rpath,<somewhere1>/lib" ./configure --with-openssl=<somewhere1> --with-nghttp3=<somewhere2> --with-ngtcp2=<somewhere3>
+     % LDFLAGS="-Wl,-rpath,<somewhere1>/lib" ./configure PKG_CONFIG_PATH=<ngtcp2-root>/lib/pkgconfig --with-openssl=<somewhere1> --with-nghttp3=<somewhere2> --with-ngtcp2
      % make
      % make install

 ## Build with quictls

-OpenSSL does not offer the required APIs for building a QUIC client.
+OpenSSL before version 3.5 does not offer the required APIs for building a QUIC client.
 You need to use a TLS library that has such APIs and that works with *ngtcp2*.

 Build quictls (any `+quic` tagged version works):